DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

 The Cardiff-born centre began his career with Dinas Powys at full back as an 11 year-old, later joining Glamorgan Wanderers where he played for two seasons in the Under 18 side.
 Allen made his Cardiff Blues debut against Newcastle Falcons in the LV=Cup in October 2011 at the age of eighteen.

-Also featuring in the national sevens setup, Allen made his debut for Wales in the second round of competition on the IRB Sevens circuit in Dubai in 2012 as a replacement against New Zealand.
+Also featuring in the national sevens set-up, Allen made his debut for Wales in the second round of competition on the IRB Sevens circuit in Dubai in 2012 as a replacement against New Zealand.
 Allen then went on to be voted IRB try of the tournament in 2013, for his opening touchdown, after an overwhelming 49% of the votes.

-DoB1989-08-01 BirthplaceChurch Village Height1.88 m (6' 2") Weight120 kg (18 st 12 lb) PositionProp
+DoB1989-08-01 BirthplaceChurch Village Height1.88 m (6' 2") Weight115 kg (18 st 1 lb) PositionProp

 The former Glamorgan Wanderers prop came through the Pontypridd Schools system and is a former Y Pant Comprehensive Schools pupil.
-Andrews had received caps at Under 16, Under 18, Under 20 level before receiving his first senior call up for Wales during the 2010 Invesco Perpetual autumn series although he did not feature.

 DoB1991-12-31 BirthplaceChurch Village Height1.93 m (6' 4") Weight112 kg (17 st 8 lb) PositionLock